juliangut/slim-php-di/README.md

 PHP-DI dependency injection container implementation for Slim Framework.

-Prepares PHP-DI container to fit in Slim App by registering default services in the container.
+Prepares PHP-DI container to fit in Slim App by registering default Slim services in the container.

-Implements ArrayAccess interface to mimic Slim's default container services access based on Pimple.
+In order to allow possible services out there expecting the container to be `Slim\Container` and thus implement `ArrayAccess`, it has been introduced in this container as well.
+You are encouraged to use ArrayAccess syntax for assignment instead of PHP-DI `set` method.

 ## Installation